-If you're a regular WordPress blogger or have an important website driven by WordPress, then learning how to secure your WordPress admin is very important.
+If you're a regular WordPress blogger or have an important website driven by WordPress, then one of the most convincing reasons to sign up for the best VPN services is to secure your admin area.
 However, this is just one way of protecting your WordPress admin against unwanted visitors, so in this article, we're going to examine some other ways that you can achieve this.

 First first things with WordPress security is to choose a quality hosting company.
 Any decent provider will deliver multiple layers of security, and this is undoubtedly the first thing that you should be looking for in any hosting company.
 While opting for a cheap provider may seem cost-effective, this could end up being an expensive mistake if your site is hacked.